 It is important to note that if you have a UTI, you will need to take an antibiotic.
-While cranberries and other natural solutions may help prevent future UTIs, no study has ever shown that they can cure one.
+While cranberries and other natural solutions may help support a healthy urinary tract, no study has ever shown that they can get rid of an infection.

 Women who have a UTI should finish antibiotic treatment and wait until the infection has cleared up before having sex.
 Sex during a UTI can be painful and may irritate healing tissue as well as introduce bacteria into the urinary tract prolonging treatment to get rid of the infection.